pparamav/hack112/Final Result/README.txt

 Voila!
 The moive and the sentiment appears in the app If the name is incorrect, a picture of the grinch will show instead.

-Press 'r' to go back to taste-rating mode.
+Restart the app to go back to taste-rating mode

 How it was made:
 Our app uses a combination of web-scraping, natural language processing, and machine learning to produce our result.